Itapevi: History

 The formation of the village began around the eighteenth century, and the first building in the city was a house built around 1720, used by bandeirantes.
-The earliest settlers probably are Abreus family.
+The earliest settlers were probably the Abreus family.

 On July 10, 1875, the train station of Cotia (Sorocabana) was inaugurated, around which formed the core of Itapevi.
-In 1895, the Italian Giulio Michaeli opened a quarry for the production of paving stones, attracting families of Italian immigrants, as Belli, Michelotti and Silicani.
+In 1895, the Italian Giulio Michaeli opened a quarry for the production of paving stones, attracting families of Italian immigrants, such as Belli, Michelotti and Silicani.

 In 1912, Joaquim Nunes Filho (Nho Quim), from Cotia city, purchased the Sítio Itapevy, with 152 bushels.
 This place covering all the current city center.
 Nunes became a local political boss, for his ties to the former PRP (Partido Republicano Paulista).
 He managed the elevation of the village to district Cotia on October 12, 1920; Nunes has brought electricity in 1929 and the installation of the first telephone in 1930.

 Nevertheless, the reference of the place was still under the name of Cotia train station, removing the possibility of identifying own the place.

-In 1940, arrived in Itapevi Carlos de Castro, businessman.
+In 1940, he arrived in Itapevi Carlos de Castro, businessman.
 Knowing that the Nunes family had pretensions to sell the land that belonged to Joaquim Nunes (who died in 1941), he acquired vast tract of land, giving rise to the allotment of Parque Suburbano and Jardim Bela Vista.
 It was from there that accelerated the process of urbanization of the place.

 At the time, the train station was still called Cotia and the headquarters of the future city was known as Vila Cotia.
 With this, they created enormous confusion up to the postal and telegraph service in the district.
 In 1945, Carlos de Castro got with then Minister João Alberto that the station had its name changed to Itapevi.
 The people celebrated this decree.